 The season to see the turtle nesting begins on October 20 and ends on February 15.

 The Ostional National Wildlife Refuge is located in the counties of Santa Cruz and Nicoya in the province of Guanacaste.
 It is bounded on the North by Punta India 222550 N – 34750 E (Hoja Cerro Brujo 3046-II), the South by Punta Guiones Nosara 210400 N – 353150 E (Hoja Garza 3045-I) and extending three miles out to sea.

 The refuge comprises an area of 300 Ha on land and 800 Ha of ocean.
 The Ostional National Wildlife Refuge was officially created in 1984 but was declared a protected area in 1982.

 So many turtles come onto the beach in a short time span that most of the first nests are destroyed by later turtles.
 Therefore, in 1987, a project was initiated to allow local people the right to collect and sell a percentage of the eggs from the first three days of each arribada.
-This is the only place in the world where it is legal to harvest turtle eggs.
-This practice is designed prevent poaching and to help the local community.
+This is one of the few places in the world where it is legal to harvest turtle eggs.

 The best time to visit Ostional is just before and during an ARRIBADA.
 These occur, as a general rule, at the start of the LAST Quarter MOON.
 The best months to see the biggest ARRIBADAS are between July and December.

 Coyote and Bejuco Responsible Fishing Projects